ProgramFall Semester 2023

 * In the event of a force majeure (e.g., national crisis as identified by the Italian Government):

 – Occurring after application and before the start of the Fall term and resulting in the cancellation of the Fall program, students will be eligible for a full refund of the amount paid minus bank fees.

 -Occurring after the start of the Fall term and results in a modification of the Fall program (e.g., students are required to leave Sorrento and return to the U.S. and courses are converted to a distance learning format for course completion), students will be eligible for a partial refund of 40% of accommodation expenses for the number of nights unused in the amount paid for, minus bank fees.
 All other fees and expenses are non-refundable.

 To check costs for the Fall Semester, please click here.

 All our courses are offered through Jacksonville University (Florida).

 - Not all courses run every term.
-Please contact Vice President of Student Affairs Marco Marino or Director of Study Abroad Serena Vacca for further information.
+Please contact Vice President of Academic Affairs Marco Marino or Director of Study Abroad Serena Vacca for further information.

 - All courses are subject to demand and adequate enrollment, so it is important to get additional alternate courses approved.

 For more questions on this process and to apply, please contact Sant’Anna Assistant Director of Study Abroad Gabriella Russo at firstname.lastname@example.org.